BestTimesToVisit.com Logo

 packing

-Pack layers, and I mean *layers*!
-The Salar can be scorching hot during the day but drop to freezing temperatures at night.
-Think thermal base layers, a fleece, and a windproof/waterproof outer shell.
-Don't forget sunglasses with UV protection – the glare off the salt flats is intense, and a wide-brimmed hat is a lifesaver.
+Pack layers, layers, and more layers!
+The Salar can be freezing at night and surprisingly warm during the day, especially under the strong sun.
+Think thermal base layers, fleece, and a windproof outer shell.
+Don't forget sunglasses and a wide-brimmed hat – the glare off the salt flats is intense and can lead to sunburn even on cloudy days.

 money